rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 ***Figure 4.*** In yet another later AGX Orin localhost session, the chatbot prevaricates more on FMA and Cornelius Rosse's roles, while Protege displays the FMA editor and creator metadata
 ![image](https://github.com/rtrelease/Jetson-Symbolics-Neuromorphics/assets/71346897/65992b63-e099-4ba1-b4af-cb8b1dfbc47e)

+...

+*Fair disclosure*: The author has been a career member of the American Association of Anatomists, worked extensively with original MySQL and current OWL versions of FMA, and personally interacted with Cornelius Rosse and UWash Structural Informatics Group team members over more than two decades.

 *In progress,* to be continued.